jbatson5/SCALE-test/docs/PMC.rst

 time than the N2D methods discussed previously, and usually gives similar results as N2D=-1.

 A rigorous derivation of the MG transport equation from the CE equation results in a directionally dependent total cross section.
 PMC option N2D=2 uses the method in :cite:`bell_nuclear_1970` to address this effect by modifying the Legendre moments of the 2D elastic matrix.
 For cross section moment “n”, the diagonal term (i.e., within-group scatter) is modified by adding a term equal to the difference in the MG total cross section weighted with the PW scalar flux and the MG total cross section weighted with the n\ :sub:`th` Legendre moment of the PW flux.
+When using MoC (NPXS=6), since default ISCT is 0, there are no Pn flux moments on CENTRM PW flux file.
+Therefore, no diagonal P\ :sub:`n` correction will be applied to cross section moments.

 Option N2D=-2 is essentially a combination of options N2D=2 and N2D=-1.
 This option applies the elastic removal correction to the diagonal term